iamdtang/skaterdav85.github.io/_posts/2016-10-15-a-practical-introduction-to-es6-generator-functions.md

 let firstYield = iterator.next(); // { value: 'first yield', done: false }
 ```

 Here, we've defined a generator function called `myGenerator` and we've created the iterator object by invoking the generator function `myGenerator`.
 At this point, the body of `myGenerator` hasn't started executing.
 It isn't until we call `iterator.next()` when the body of `myGenerator` starts executing.
 By calling `iterator.next()`, the generator's body will execute until the first `yield` statement and then pause.
 With the code above, we'll see `1` and `{ value: 'first yield', done: false }` logged to the console.
-Calling `iterator.next()` returned an object in the format `{ value: 'Any value', done: 'Boolean' }`.
+Calling `iterator.next()` returned an object in the format `{ value: <Any>, done: <Boolean> }`.
 The `value` property in this object is the value next to the `yield` statement.
 The `done` property is a boolean indicating whether the generator has finished executing or not.
 Basically the `yield` statement allows us to send values to the caller of the generator function.
 Let's resume the generator function.

 ```js
 function *myGenerator() {